 A well-organised working life is a source of strength for the employee and employer organisations and for the community as a whole.
-By virtue of the broad interests they represent, LO and NHO safeguard the general interests of the whole community.
+By virtue of the broad interests they represent, LO and NHO safeguard the general interests of the whole community, and the parties emphasise the importance of the Norwegian model of wage settlements.